 Cruisers resemble American bikes from the 1930s to the 1960s, and most have a V-twin engine.

-When you're riding a cruiser, you're likely sitting in a relaxed foot-forward position.
-That's because cruisers have a low seat, wide handlebars, and their foot pegs are near the front of the bike.
-The cruiser is a popular choice for commuting or leisure riding because its design makes for a comfortable ride.
+You're likely sitting in a relaxed foot-forward position when riding a cruiser.
+That's because cruisers have a low seat, wide handlebars, and their foot pegs are near the bike's front.
+The cruiser is popular for commuting or leisure riding because its design makes for a comfortable ride.
 A touring bike may also be better if you plan to ride long distances.

 Cruisers are manufactured by European brands (Ducati, Triumph*, and more) as well as each of the "Big Four" Japanese brands (Honda, Kawasaki, Suzuki, and Yamaha*).
 Still, the company most associated with cruisers is Harley-Davidson.

 The 1971 Harley-Davidson® FX 1200 Super Glide® motorcycle is thought by many to be the first factory-custom cruiser.
-It would inspire more cruisers to come and proved to be a sales bonanza for Harley-Davidson in the '80s and '90s.
+It would inspire more cruisers to come, proving to be a sales bonanza for Harley-Davidson in the '80s and '90s.